BIOS4020 – Methods in Molecular Biology and Biochemistry II

 The laboratory work consists of both wet lab. and computer lab., and is divided into three modules:

-- Second module focus on CD and protein NMR spectroscopy (20%).
+Second module focus on protein NMR spectroscopy (~20%).

 The results from the laboratory work within the three modules are handed-in/presented as report in article format, ordinary reports and oral presentation, respectively.